-It happened three years ago.
+They met three years ago.
 She and I were trekking in the Himalayas.
 My bum knee was slowing me down, so she reached the hut below Annapurna Base Camp several hours before I did.
 By the time I limped into camp, she and a tall, tanned Frenchman were tangled in each others arms.

-The couple became inseparable from that moment on.
+They became inseparable from that moment on.
 We lost track of each other within a few days — I ventured south to India, they headed north to Tibet.

 The French groom smiled.
 His English is now smooth, solid, after three years of dating my American friend.

 “Everyone asks how I could afford to travel for three years,” he said.
-“It’s easy.
-Once you decide to do it, it’s easy.”
+“Once you decide to do it, it’s easy.”

-- Buys a brand-new car.
-I don’t care if it’s “just” a Honda Civic sedan.
-Those still cost $15,800 new.
+- Buys a new car.
+I don’t care if it’s “just” a Honda Civic.
+Those cost $15,800 new.

 - Buys a home.
-A 20 percent down payment on a $250,000 home is $50,000 in cash.
+Notice that a 20 percent down payment on a $250,000 home requires $50,000.

 Ignore Convention.
 Spend on Your Dreams.